YinHK-gameDev/unity-learn/input/Input System/README.md

 https://docs.unity3d.com/Packages/com.unity.inputsystem@1.7/manual/ActionAssets.html

+### Workflow
+- Directly Reading Device States
+- Using Embedded Actions
+- Using an Actions Asset(Recommend)
+- Using an Actions Asset and PlayerInput Component(Recommend)

 ### Input settings

 To configure the Input System individually for each project, go to **Edit > Project Settings… > Input System Package** from Unity's main menu.